toshic/pandora/docs/content/en/performance.md

 Go has `a lot <https://github.com/golang/go/wiki/Performance>`_ of tools helping you to do this.

-.. note:: We used JSON-formatted ammo to specify parameters for each scenario run.
+> We used JSON-formatted ammo to specify parameters for each scenario run.

 * **Small requests** 35k RPS.
 OK.
 * **Some scenario steps with big JSON bodies** 35k RPS.
 OK.